KarthikPerepu/Adobe-1B/src/README.md

 1. **Contextualized Query Generation**
    We merge the user’s `Persona` (e.g., “financial reporter”) and the `Task` (e.g., “evaluate quarterly earnings”) into a single, narrative-style prompt.
-   _Example:_
-   > "A financial reporter investigating Q2 earnings trends seeks to highlight key revenue drivers."
-   This enriched prompt captures nuance, guiding the model to better interpret the user’s goals.

 2. **Document Parsing & Segmentation**
    - Use **PyMuPDF** to extract text from PDFs, preserving section headers and page breaks.
    - Split the text into coherent chunks—usually at paragraph or subsection boundaries—to respect context and model input limits.